susantiyuni/zbmath-open-kg/README.md

 # Historically-Grounded Retrieval of Scholarly Research Beyond Citation
-## with zbMATH Open Knowledge Graph

-We construct a large-scale, historically deep knowledge graph derived from [**zbMATH Open**](https://zbmath.org/), the world’s most comprehensive and historically rich mathematical database, covering scholarly work from 1763 to the present.

-The resulting **zbMATH Knowledge Graph (KG)**, fully compliant with RDF and Semantic Web standards, interconnects publication metadata while leveraging the unique features of zbMATH:

-- Expert-curated reviews
-- High-quality author disambiguation
-- Expert-assigned keywords and *Mathematics Subject Classification* (MSC), a fine-grained and historically stable ontology of mathematical subjects

-This explicit modeling of temporal, conceptual, and semantic dimensions of scholarly knowledge enables **historically-grounded retrieval** that reveals intellectual dynamics and long-term knowledge evolution beyond conventional citation-based scholarly IR systems.
-Through several case studies, we demonstrate **historically-grounded retrieval** with zbMATH KG to:

-- Uncover **overlooked precursors** beyond traditional citation analysis
-- Reveal **conceptual ancestry across fields**
+We propose **historically-grounded retrieval**, a new paradigm for scholarly IR that shifts focus from popularity-based citation metrics to the historical and conceptual development of knowledge.
+To enable this, we built a large-scale, historically comprehensive knowledge graph from **zbMATH Open**, covering 250 years of mathematical research.

+Built on the proposed paradigm and infrastructure, we formalize and implement four new IR tasks:

+- **Precursor Retrieval** — identifying overlooked works beyond citations
+- **Conceptual Ancestry** — tracing concept migration across (sub)fields
-- Trace **concept revivals** in new contexts
+- **Revival Detection** — spotting re-emerging ideas in new contexts
-- Map **author–reviewer intellectual lineage**, illustrating how ideas propagate via scholarly interactions
+- **Reviewer–Author Lineage** — mapping intellectual transmission via scholarly interactions

-These **historically-grounded retrieval** methods expose intellectual dynamics that conventional citation-based systems in scholarly domains often fail to capture.

 ---

-## 📊 Key Statistics
+## 📊 zbMATH Knowledge Graph: Key Statistics
 - **Triples**: 159M+
 - **Distinct Entities**: 36M+
 - **Publications**: 4M+